SharePoint storage

 FAQs

-What safeguards prevent accidental deletion of important content?
-Implement staged approaches with stakeholder approval processes to minimize accidental deletion risks.
-SharePoint's recycle bin provides 93-day recovery windows for recently deleted content.
-Consider archiving high-value content to Microsoft 365 Archive (at+-25% of the cost of SharePoint storage) instead of deleting it.
+• What safeguards prevent accidental deletion of important content?
+Implement staged approaches with stakeholder approval to minimize the risk of accidental deletion.
+In case things do go wrong, SharePoint's recycle bin provides a 93-day recovery window for recently deleted content, but consider rather archiving high-value content to Microsoft 365 Archive (at+-25% of the cost of SharePoint storage) instead of deleting it.

 In conclusion